 Welcome - we’re glad you’re here!
 Our Advertising Policies provide guidance on what types of advertising content are allowed on Nextdoor, all of which should always adhere to our Community Guidelines.

 First and foremost, be true to who you are.
 Every Nextdoor advertiser must be honest and transparent about the products or services they are promoting.
-Each ad’s image, copy, and landing page must be consistent with one another, and the advertiser name must be clearly marked at the top of the ad.
+Each ad’s creative, copy, and landing page must be consistent with one another, and the advertiser name must be clearly marked at the top of the ad.

-We do not accept images that are:
+We do not accept creative that is:

 - Difficult to read (e.g. due to heavy text overlay, small font sizes)